Stuycs-K/project03-final-10-jaffeolouiec/DEVLOG.md

 ## Otzar
 ### 2024-01-09 - Compiled bank program & Debug statements
 I was able to edit the bank program so that it finally compiled.
+Then, I looped it so it would always be listening and listen for a new transaction after processing one.
 ### 2024-01-09 - HW: Pipe
 Worked on finishing the pipe so that transactions could be sent.
 We have not tested it yet.
 ### 2024-01-08 - Bank